ChristianValencia/skilltesting/README.md

 ## Resources

-This test will use https://gorest.co.in/ which is an online REST API for testing and prototyping the endpoints to use in this test are:
+This test will use https://gorest.co.in/ which is an online REST API for testing and prototyping, the endpoints to use in this test are:

 - https://gorest.co.in/public/v1/users
 - https://gorest.co.in/public/v1/posts